 It’s mostly a zoo.
 A piece of cake, right?
 Wrong.
-There are some rides at Disney’s Animal Kingdom that’d rattle the cage of any wimp.
+There are some rides at Disney’s Animal Kingdom that’d rattle the cage of many wimps.

-Rides to (Possibly) Give a Try at Disney’s Animal Kingdom
+Rides to Give a Try Disney’s Animal Kingdom

 All of the other attractions, including Na’vi River Journey, Kilimanjaro Safaris, It’s Tough to Be a Bug, and Finding Nemo- The Musical (which is not to be missed), as well as consorting with the animals, are quite wimp-friendly.

-- Had to do it the once, mostly for the picture.
+I had to do it once.
 I screamed the entire time; partly in anticipation of jolts and jumping ghosts, and partly because we were falling 40meters while staring out the window.
 The teenagers around me were not impressed with my vocal range.

-Rides to (Possibly) Give a Try at Disney’s Hollywood Studios
+Rides to Give a Try at Disney’s Hollywood Studios

 You May Also Like…